-During the process each program/department/collegiate unit is reviewed based on the following guidelines:
+During the process, each program is reviewed based on the following guidelines:

-1. Department/Program/Collegiate Unit Self Analysis – unit Mission/Vision, a culmination of Triple I Reports, recruitment/retention data, faculty data, faculty and credit hour productivity, certifications, on-going assessment reports, facilities, student graduation survey data, policies and procedures, unit business plans, and other specialized data or requests as outlined by the Executive Committee or Provost/President.
-Due: February 1.
+Additionally, the Executive Committee or Provost/President may require additional information, such as unit Mission/Vision, a culmination of Triple I Reports, recruitment/retention data, faculty data, faculty and credit hour productivity, certifications, on-going assessment reports, facilities, student graduation survey data, policies and procedures, unit business plans, and other specialized data or requests.

-3. Academic Administrative Review – upon the conclusion of the Self Analysis and Peer Analysis, the Provost/Vice President for Academic Affairs in conjunction with the Academic Council Executive Committee, will review each analysis and formulate a plan on how each collegiate unit is inter-related to the University Strategic Plan and University Imperatives.
 Due: March 15.

+3. Academic Administrative Review – Upon the conclusion of the Self Analysis and Peer Analysis, the Provost/Vice President for Academic Affairs, in conjunction with the Academic Council Executive Committee, will review each analysis and formulate a plan on how each collegiate unit is interrelated to the University Strategic Plan.
+Due: March 30.